modelon-community/semla-license-manager-impact-example/README.md

 - `build.sh` only builds a release version of the LVE and supporting tools.
 This is enough for using the example as is.
 - `build-debug.sh` builds debug configuration as necessary for running the debugger (gdb) and all tests.
-   Building tests requires additonal library (https://libcheck.github.io/check/ ) which is automatically installed in dev container.
+   Building tests requires additional library (https://libcheck.github.io/check/ ) which is automatically installed in dev container.
 Tests can be run with `./run.sh` which uses `ctest` configured with a CMake Preset in [./CMakePresets.json](./CMakePresets.json)) to run the SEMLA test suite.